toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

    -------------------------
    | 5 3 1 | 2 7 4 | 6 8 9 |

-Constraints for each rows can be added by varying the column index for each row :
+Constraints for each row can be added by varying the column index for each row :

 .. code-block:: c++